guglielmopiasenti/js-campominato-grid/README.md

 # PROCEDURE

 1. Preparing the score:
    1a.
-I get the score element from the DOM.
+Get the score element from the DOM.
    1b.
-I include in the event listener the score increase at every click.
+Include in the event listener the score increase at every click.
    1c.
-I use an if condition to block the cell click after it has been clicked once.
+Use an if condition to block the cell click after it has been clicked once.

 2. Bombs section:
    2a.
-I prepare a container for the bombs.
+Prepare a container for the bombs.
    2b.
-I set the number of bombs.
+Set the number of bombs.
    2c.
-I establish the maximum score.
+Establish the maximum score.
    2d.
-I establish a function to generate bombs.
+Establish a function to generate bombs.

-3. Bomb section
+3. Cell click handling:
-   3a I control if player clicked a bomb
+   3a.
+Check if the player clicked a bomb.
-   3b I set an if condition to control the click on the bomb
+   3b.
+Set an if condition to control the click on the bomb.
+   3c.
+If the player clicked a bomb: - Add the "bomb" class to the cell. - Log the player's total score. - Disable clicking on cells after losing. - Set the game over flag to true. - Call the `revealCells` function to color all bomb cells.
+   3d.
+If the player didn't click a bomb: - Increase the score at every click. - Log the current score. - Increment the counter displayed in the score container. - Check if the maximum score is reached. - If the maximum score is reached: - Log the winning message and the player's score. - Disable clicking on cells after winning. - Set the game over flag to true.

+4. Create and render cells:
+   4a.
+Create a cell element using the `createCell` function.
+   4b.
+Add a click event listener to the cell, calling the `handleClick` function.
+   4c.
+Append the cell to the grid element.

+5. Game initialization:
+   5a.
+Get the selected difficulty level from the DOM.
+   5b.
+Clear the existing grid by emptying the grid element.
+   5c.
+Initialize variables for rows and columns based on the selected difficulty.
+   5d.
+Calculate the total number of cells.
+   5e.
+Generate the bombs using the `generateBombs` function.
+   5f.
+Initialize the score and set it to zero.
+   5g.
+Initialize the game over flag and set it to false.

+6. Reveal cells function:
+   6a.
+Get all the cells using the `document.querySelectorAll` method.
+   6b.
+Iterate through each cell and add the "clicked" class.
+   6c.
+Check if the cell's number is included in the bombs array.
+   6d.
+If the cell is a bomb, add the "bomb" class to the cell.